-5.3.3 After lighting, move control lever up to the high position and the main burner will light.
-It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster (NG models only) set to the left hand position and the control lever set to high.

-- 5.3.4 The gas control can be moved from the High to Low position to give the desired heat output and the flame control (NG models only) adjusted to give the most pleasing flame effect or maximum efficiency and output. - 5.3.5 To turn the fire off, FULLY raise the control lever to the OFF position.

-WARNING: If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.
+- 5.3.3 After lighting, move control lever up to the high position and the main burner will light.
+It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the control lever set to high. - 5.3.4 The gas control can be moved from the High to Low position to give the desired heat output. - WARNING : If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.